- Community Programs

 Preparing for an emergency is everyone's responsibility.
-The City of Chino is dedicated to providing the community with information about preparing for any emergency that may strike.
+The City of Chino provides the community with information about preparing for any emergency that may strike.
 The City is counting on everyone to do their part in preparing their homes, neighborhoods, and families.
 The responsibility of Emergency Management is within the Chino Police Department.
 However, each and every one of us has a responsibility in:

 - Preparing your family